I worked as a VW technician during the VW emissions crisis, that was a crazy time, seemed like every customer was complaining about their VW.

 - VW Emmissions Scandle

-The scandal only affected diesel engines and only certain engine types, about a half million cars in North America and eight and a half million cars in Europe, that’s not counting commercial vans.
+The scandal only affected diesel engines and only certain engine types, about a half-million cars in North America and eight and a half million cars in Europe, that’s not counting commercial vans.

 Modern diesel cars are designed to send un-burnt fuel into the exhaust system where it gets trapped in the NOx filter.
 This helps keep the NOx levels within legal levels.

 Trouble is, sending un-burnt diesel into the exhaust pipe hurts fuel mileage, and bad fuel mileage hurts sales.
-And sales were pretty good, Volkswagen positioned itself as an alternative to electric cars in it’s “Clean Diesel “ marketing campaign.
+And sales were pretty good, Volkswagen positioned itself as an alternative to electric cars in its “Clean Diesel “ marketing campaign.

 This prompted the computer to jump into test (cheat) mode, sending extra fuel into the exhaust system.
-The NOx filter then kicked into action, dropping the NOx values below the EPA and Federal legal requirement.
+The NOx filter then kicked into action, dropping the NOx values below the EPA and Federal legal requirements.

 Other manufacturers have achieved great diesel fuel efficiency, while still operating within legal NOx levels.
-However it requires the use of some extra hard and software.
+However, it requires the use of some extra hard and software.